COVID-19 Fatigue: Causes Revealed in New Research

-Newswise — Experts from Newcastle University found the nervous system of people with post-Covid fatigue was underactive in three key areas.
-Fatigue is one of the most common symptoms of long Covid.
+Newswise — Newcastle University researchers discovered that individuals suffering from post-Covid exhaustion had three crucial areas of their nervous system functioning insufficiently.
+Tiredness is a prevalent long Covid symptom.

-The breakthrough could lead to better treatment and tests to identify the condition and the team are already progressing the work having just started a trial.
-They have begun recruiting patients to test the effectiveness of a TENS machine – commonly used for pain relief in childbirth – to alleviate the fatigue in patients with long Covid.
+This development may result in improved treatment and diagnostic methods for the condition, and the group is already making headway in their research, having recently initiated a study.
+They have commenced the recruitment of participants to assess the efficacy of a TENS machine, which is frequently employed for pain management during childbirth, in mitigating exhaustion in individuals with long Covid.

-Newcastle University scientists carried out a battery of behavioural and neurophysiological tests on people suffering from post-Covid fatigue and compared them to people without fatigue.
-They discovered people with post-Covid fatigue showed underactivity in three specific areas of the nervous system.
-The research has been published in Brain Communications.
+Scientists at Newcastle University conducted various neurophysiological and behavioral examinations on individuals experiencing post-Covid fatigue, comparing them to those without fatigue.
+Their findings revealed that people with post-Covid exhaustion demonstrated reduced activity in three distinct areas of the nervous system.
+This research has been documented in Brain Communications.

 They found: